MaxLap/activerecord_where_assoc/INTRODUCTION.md

 is a need that can happen frequently.

 I also often use these when I have a question about by database.
 Does *X* ever happen?
 Lets check, the query is easy to make in a console now.
+You can also use the usual `to_sql` to get the powerful SQL query when you need to do an EXISTS in SQL.

 Scopes really become a more powerful tool and allow for more code reuse.

-There are many other problems I didn't mention here.
-Handling `has_one` correctly (not like a `has_many`), handling recursive associations, handling polymorphic belongs_to, works with `#or`.
-I made a [whole document](ALTERNATIVES_PROBLEMS.md) with details of those solved problems.
+There are more problems I didn't mention here.
+Handling polymorphic `belongs_to`, interaction with `#or`.
+I made [whole document](ALTERNATIVES_PROBLEMS.md) with details of those problems.
+They are solved by this gem.

 If after reading this, you still aren't interested in the gem / aren't going to use this, I would really like to know why.
 Please leave me some feedback in [this issue](https://github.com/MaxLap/activerecord_where_assoc/issues/3).